-BOEM's regulation at 30 CFR § 550.194 requires that an archaeological survey be conducted prior to development of leases if the Regional Director has reason to believe that an archaeological resource may exist in the lease area.
-An Archaeological survey has been conducted on Ewing Bank Blocks 962 and 963.
-No targets that may represent significant archaeological resources were identified in the high-resolution geophysical survey near/within the area of Walter O&G's proposed activity.
+BOEM's regulation at 30 CFR § 550.194 requires that an archaeological survey be conducted prior to development of leases within the high-probability zones for historic and prehistoric archaeological resources.
+An archaeological survey has been conducted for Atwater Valley Block 444.
+No potential targets or historic use within the APE was identified from the HRG survey near/within the area of EnVen's proposed activity.

 Although unlikely, accidental blowouts and spills from the proposed action could lead to oil contact with submerged archaeological resources.
-While there is no information on the actual impacts of the Deepwater Horizon spill on submerged archaeological resources, should an accidental blowout and spill occur during the operator's proposed action, oil may settle on the seafloor due to dispersant use at the wellhead and could come into contact with archaeological resources.
+While there is no information on the actual impacts of the

+Deepwater Horizon spill on submerged archaeological resources, should an accidental blowout and spill occur during the operator's proposed action, oil may settle on the seafloor due to dispersant use at the wellhead and could come into contact with archaeological resources.
 Although there is uncertainty and limited data on the effects of an oil spill at depth on submerged archaeological resources, an experimental study has suggested that while the degradation of wood in terrestrial environments is initially retarded by contamination with crude oil; at later stages, the biodeterioration of wood is accelerated (Ejechi, 2003).
-While there are different environmental constraints that affect the degradation of wood in terrestrial and waterlogged environments, soft-rot fungal activity, one of the primary wood degrading organisms in submerged environments, because bottom-disturbing activities are not anticipated due to the water depth.
+While there are different environmental constraints that affect the degradation of wood in terrestrial and waterlogged environments, soft-rot fungal activity, one of the primary wood degrading organisms in submerged environments, was shown to be increased in the presence of crude oil.
+No impacts are expected from marine remediation efforts because bottom-disturbing activities are not anticipated due to the water depth.